Skip to main content

 Late rectal toxicity and how SpaceOAR Hydrogel helps

-Dr. Sean Collins, Radiation Oncologist, discusses how SpaceOAR Hydrogel can help reduce late rectal toxicity in patients following radiation therapy.
+Dr. Sean Collins, Radiation Oncologist, discusses how SpaceOAR Hydrogel may reduce late rectal toxicity in patients following radiation therapy.

 Get SpaceOAR Hydrogel